 Why I Founded Catherine O'Connell Law

 There is an interesting turn of phrase in New Zealand which is about describing someone as having a “Number 8 wire mentality.”
 It is said that all that is required for Kiwis (New Zealanders) to create or fix anything around them is “a piece of Number 8 wire.”
-This expression comes from the size of the gauge of copper wire (“Number 8”) that was used as fencing wire farms on in New Zealand.
+This expression comes from the size of the gauge of steel wire (“Number 8”) that was used as fencing wire farms on in New Zealand.
 The wire wasn’t made in New Zealand (it came from Britain) but Kiwis worked out that the Number 8 wire was suitable to be used in many different ways.
 Number 8 wire became a symbol of Kiwi adaptability, of making something work using what’s at hand, and of describing an all-round “can-do” approach to life.